Lucas Luhr

-Lucas Luhr (born 22 July 1979) is a German BMW factory racing driver, currently competing for BMW and Rahal Letterman Lanigan Racing in the GTLM category of the Tudor United SportsCar Championship.
+Lucas Luhr (born 22 July 1979) is a German racing driver.
+He is a staple of the American Le Mans Series during the 2000s and early 2010s, winning the GT class with Porsche in 2002, the LMP2 category in 2006, and taking the overall LMP1 championship as part of the Audi Sport North America works outfit in 2008.
+He also won the P1 title in 2012 and 2013, driving for Honda-fielding Muscle Milk Pickett Racing.

+Luhr's GT successes in Europe included class victories at the 2002 and 2003 24 Hours of Le Mans races with Porsche, as well as the 2011 FIA GT1 World Championship title.
+In 2014, Luhr became a BMW factory driver, with whom he won the 2015 24 Hours of Spa, before departing in 2017.

 Early career

 Born in Mülheim-Kärlich, Luhr began his career in karts in 1989.
 Throughout the early 1990s, he won several local and national karting trophies.
-He became a factory driver for the CRG company in 1994, winning the European Karting Championship and placing 4th in the Karting World Championship.
-In 1995 he moved to the Jolly Kart factory team, competing in the European and World championships.
+He became a factory driver for the CRG company in 1994, winning the European Karting Championship and placing fourth in the Karting World Championship.
+In 1995, he moved to the Jolly Kart factory team, competing in the European and World championships.

 Luhr moved to cars in 1996, becoming vice-champion of the German Formula Ford championship.
 He raced in the German Formula Three Championship in 1997 and 1998, winning the 1998 season opening round at the Hockenheimring.